 If a loved one has died as the result of a wrongful act, Ohio law permits an action for wrongful death against the person or entity that caused the death.
 Wrongful death actions in Ohio are governed by statute: RC 2125.01 and 2125.02.
-Here are the basics for this type of case:
+Here are the basics for these negligence cases.

-Wrongful death suits benefit the surviving spouse, children and parents of the decedent, as they provide compensation for such damages as loss of companionship.
+Wrongful death lawsuits can help surviving family members.
+Legal action can benefit the surviving spouse, children and parents of the decedent, as they provide compensation for such damages as loss of companionship.
 Other next of kin can also recover, but they do not have a presumption of damages enjoyed by the immediate family members.
 This essentially means that if a next of kin wishes to recover in the case, s/he must testify at trial, whereas immediate family members need not testify (since their damages are presumed).

-Q: What damages are recoverable in a wrongful death case?
+What types of compensation are recoverable in a wrongful death action?

 - Loss of financial support

 - Loss of services